 Domestic violence is one of the most requested calls for police service.
 It can also be one of the most difficult to assess.
 When officers arrive at the scene, it may be difficult to know who is telling the truth, especially if there are no obvious injuries, or if both parties have injuries.
-Both parties may be intoxicated, further complicating officer's ability to assess the incident.
+Parties may be intoxicated, further complicating the officer's ability to assess the incident.
 If injuries are obvious and officers, through their investigation, can determine who is the perpetrator, then the officers will make an arrest.

 Police officers can only arrest for physical and/or sexual abuse.
 Emotional abuse must contain a threat of physical violence for it to be a crime.
 If the perpetrator is demeaning the victim by name-calling or other shaming accusations, but does not contain a threat of violence, it is not against the law.

 Escalation of Abuse